Frequently Asked Questions

 - What options are not available on these World Language courses?

-They are only available in full-year options.
+No, the AP courses are currently only available in full-year options.

 - Approximately how much grading is expected in a World Language course?

 Districts should expect that each student will need about one activity per week graded by a teacher who speaks the language.
 These could be writing or speaking activities.

 - Why are some activities that were counted in Powerspeak, not counted in the World Language LMS courses?